 Winter-Spring internship: early January through May

 Applications will NOT be accepted when the application periods are closed.
 Please sign up here to be notified when the application periods open.

-Organization Description: The Center for Economic and Policy Research (CEPR) was established in 1999 to promote democratic debate on the most important economic and social issues that affect people's lives.
+Organization Description: CEPR was established in 1999 to promote democratic debate on the most important economic and social issues that affect people's lives.
 In order for citizens to effectively exercise their voices in a democracy, it is necessary that they be informed about the problems and choices that they face.
 An informed public should then be able to choose policies that lead to an improving quality of life, both for people within the United States, and around the world.

 Want to know about our job openings before anyone else?
 You can sign up for announcements here.

 CEPR is an equal opportunity employer that considers applicants for all positions without regard to race, color, religion, creed, gender, national origin, age, disability, marital or veteran status, sexual orientation, or any legally protected status.